-This type of rendering casts rays to the model for every single pixel on the plane.
+This type of rendering casts rays on the model for every single pixel on the plane.
 It only hits and shows whatever objects and images are in front.
-This helps solve the overlapping issue and making renderings appear more realistic.
+This helps solve the overlapping issue and makes renderings appear more realistic.

 Ray casting lacks light, shadows, and refraction—tiny details that help make a 3D rendering look life-like.
 Ray tracing works like ray casting except it produces secondary (or refraction) rays after hitting the model.
 These secondary rays depict shadows and refraction rays that vary depending on the texture of the model.

 The rendering equation came along to make images even more realistic.
 The rendering equation considers light coming from multiple places rather than just one point of view.
 This equation also goes by indirect illumination and global illumination.

 Rendering hardware and software